dannypule/useful-code-snippets/mac_dev_environment_setup.md

 After entering connection details for remote db (created via heroku) select 'Connect via SSL' then click 'Connect'

-### Installing nvm and setting default node version

-`brew install nvm`

-If nvm command not found on mac, Add this to .zshrc and restart iterm2 source ~/.nvm/nvm.sh

-`nvm install 8.9.4` install specific version or `nvm install --lts`

-`nvm use 8.9.4` or `nvm use --lts`

 ### switch from apple git to updated git

 `git --version`